-Some years ago I discovered that I sometimes got cramps from vitamin B12.
-If, for instance, I had a B12 injection in the evening, when I was no longer going to be exercising, it invariably led to leg and foot cramps during the night.
-If I did 5 minutes of exercise on my Gazelle after a B12 injection in the evening, then I experienced no cramps during the night.
+Some years ago I found I would get cramps from vitamin B12 injections in the evening, past the time I exercised.
+If I did 5 minutes of exercise on my Gazelle after a B12 injection, then I had no cramping in my legs during the night.

-The cramps aspect of using vitamin B12 surprised me.
-My original research into vitamin B12 indicated that there was no danger of taking too much B12.
-Therefore, vitamin B12 was harmless.
-Suddenly having cramps from vitamin B12 didn’t seem harmless.
+Cramps from vitamin B12 surprised me.
+When I had researched B12 the studies overwhelmingly said there was no danger of taking too much; therefore, vitamin B12 was harmless.
+But suddenly I was having cramps from vitamin B12.
+That didn’t seem harmless.

-Then I hurt my back and each time the pain woke me during the night I used another 5mg Methylcobalamin lozenge.
+Then I hurt my back.
+Each time the pain woke me during the night I used another 5 mg.
+Methylcobalamin lozenge.
 I believed it helped with the pain.

-It may have helped at first but before long I was getting excruciatingly painful muscle spasms that affected not just all of each of my legs, but also my torso, which was scary.
+It may have helped at first but before long I was getting excruciating muscle spasms that affected not just all of each of my legs, but also my torso, which was scary.

 I hated to think it was possible to take too much B12, still, I cut way back.

-It was also around then that I discovered vitamin B12 comes from micro-organisms and that B12 is plentiful in the air and soil.
+It was also around then that I learned vitamin B12 comes from micro-organisms and is plentiful in the air and soil.

-From reading about B12 originating with micro-organisms I began thinking about how B12 is characterized by its cobalt content.
+I thought about how B12 (cobalamin) is characterized by its cobalt content.
 Perhaps, I thought, I have a build-up of the heavy metal cobalt.